luigifreda/3dpatrolling/patrolling_ws/src/multirobot/README.md

 `$ ./main.py`

 Once the GUI shows up:
-1) select a `.ttt` scenario from a subfolder in `patrolling3d_sim/maps`.
+1) Select a `.ttt` scenario from one of the subfolders in `patrolling3d_sim/maps`.
-2) press the button `Launch patrolling` (this launches the script `sim_launcher_patrolling` behind the curtains).
+2) Press the button `Launch patrolling` (this launches the script `sim_launcher_patrolling` behind the curtains).
-3) once you are happy, you can kill all the nodes and V-REP by using the button `Kill` (this launches the script `kill_vrep_sim`).
+3) Once you are happy, you can kill all the nodes and V-REP by using the button `Kill` (this launches the script `kill_vrep_sim`).

-The tooltips will give you hints on how to use the different options.
+The tooltips will give you some hints on how to use the different options.
 Please, read below for further information.

 **What is going to happen?**